fusionx1/newrelic-image-capture-headless-chrome/README.md

 1. npm install --save simple-headless-chrome
 2. Make sure your canary chrome or if having a version 59 are in placed or existing in one these directories:

-"/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome"
+a. "/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome"
-"/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary"
+b. "/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary"

 ## Usage